quickapps/docs/en/designers/site-wide-templates.rst

       - Layout/
       - Plugin/

-Each subdirectory - ``Common``, ``Back`` and ``Front``- mimics the ``Template`` directory every theme comes with and they behave like some sort of high priority theme.
-The `Back` and `Front` represents backend and frontend themes respectively.
+Each subdirectory (Common, Back and Front) mimics the ``Template`` directory every theme comes with, and they behave like some sort of high priority theme.
+The Back and Front represents backend and frontend themes respectively.
 Whereas ``Common`` is aimed to hold templates shared across both back and frontend themes, this is the subdirectory with the highest priority when looking for template files.

-For instance, suppose you're using a third-party frontend theme which `404` error page does not fit your need.
-Instead of hacking this theme and modify the corresponding template you can override this template as follow:
+For instance, suppose you're using a third-party frontend theme which ``404`` error page does not fit your needs.
+Instead of hacking this theme and modify the corresponding template you can override it as follow:

-If the the original theme's template is located at **ROOT/themes/MyThirdPartyTheme/src/Template/Error/error400.ctp** then you can override it by creating a new template file at **ROOT/templates/Front/Error/error400.ctp**.
+If the the original theme's template is located at **ROOT/themes/MyThirdPartyTheme/src/Template/Error/error400.ctp** then you can override it by creating a new template file located at **ROOT/templates/Front/Error/error400.ctp**.

 If you want to override using the same template for both back and frontend then you must place your custom template at **ROOT/templates/Common/Error/error400.ctp**.
 Note that